EnkiNudimmud/rust-arblab/docs/wiki/DRIFT_UNCERTAINTY_IMPLEMENTATION.md

 ## Contributors

 - Implementation based on academic paper by Bismuth, Guéant, and Pu
-- Rust core and Python bindings: rust-arblab project
+- Rust core and Python bindings: rust-hft-arbitrage-lab project